8 Activities to Keep Your Kids Occupied During Summer Vacation (Besides the Summer Job)Last Updated: Monday, June 25, 2018

 Take Pretty Pictures

-Whether using that pricey Nikon or Cannon camera you got them for Christmas, or a smartphone, photography can be an awesome (and addictive) summer hobby for your teen.
+Whether using that pricey camera you got them for Christmas, or a smartphone, photography can be an awesome (and addictive) summer hobby for your teen.
 Vacations, trips to the amusement park, beach, or just to the backyard can serve as inspiration as they set out to document their summer.
 They could also set up a separate Instagram account to show off their growing photography and filtering skills to their friends.

 Learn a New Language